-A Brief History... of a Female, Artist, Athlete, Wheelchair user
+A Brief History of... a Female, Artist, Athlete, Wheelchair User

 Born in the 60’s with a disability, Spina Bifida, doctor’s did not expect me to survive my first 24 hours.
 So the fact that I continued to grow and develop through my baby years and into childhood was somewhat a curious surprise to the medical world.
-I am grateful for the introduction of antibiotics, which were created in the late 50’s & primarily to this day keeps me alive.
+I am grateful for the introduction of antibiotics, which were created in the late 50’s and primarily to this day keep me alive.

-When you have a disability, whether you're born with one or whether you become disabled through either illness or an accident, society continues to undermine & presume what they feel you are capable of.
+When you have a disability, whether you're born with one or whether you become disabled through either illness or an accident, society continues to undermine and presume what they feel you are capable of.
 Being an equal is sadly still very much not an option.

-As an artist I am fortunate that I can use art to express and communicate with the world by hopefully turning what can be a frustration of life into a beautiful experience.
+As an artist, I am fortunate that I can use art to express and communicate with the world by hopefully turning what can be a frustration of life into a beautiful experience.